voithos/graviton/assets/ATTRIBUTION.md

 Assets
 ======

+Collision icons created for graviton in Inkscape.

-Icons taken from the Material icon set.
+All other icons taken from the Material icon set.